MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 - For type B architecture, customers rely on an integration provided by their hardware partners hosted on-site in the customer’s environment.
 - For type C architecture, customers can create a long-running process or an event-based process, using Azure functions, to call Places APIs to send telemetry.
 - Both type B and C integration architectures require customers to create an app registration in Microsoft Entra as shown in the following illustration and provide admin consent with PlaceDeviceTelemetry.ReadWrite.All.
-For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).
+For more information, see the [Microsoft Graph Permissions Reference](/graph/permissions-reference).

    :::image type="content" source="./media/connected-buildings/connected-buildings-register-an-application.png" alt-text="Screenshot of the Register an application dialog box with supported account types.":::